AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Open up the post on your local to see the result:

-{% include picture.html img="date" ext="PNG" alt="A sample blog post showing its date in the body." %}
+{% include picture.html img="date" ext="png" alt="A sample blog post showing its date in the body." %}

 This is our first look at the syntax of Liquid, the templating language that Jekyll uses to make development easier.
 You'll see that `page.date` is among the list of [page variables in Jekyll](https://jekyllrb.com/docs/variables/#page-variables), among many others that you can use.